An atheist who denies logic is absolute

 Matt Slick: Would you agree with me that if there are only two options to explain something and one of them is proven false, that logically speaking, the other position is validated?

 Rashbam: Well, let's see about that, Matt.
 Do you know anything about quantum mechanics, for example?
 About the fact that there can be linear superpositions of physical states?

 Matt Slick: Are you an expert on quantum mechanics?

 Rashbam: Yes, in fact I am an expert.
 Ph.d. in physics, professor of physics.

-Matt Slick: We'll then good.
+Matt Slick: Well, then good.
 This should be interesting.
-I suppose that what you're going to try and do is bury me with esoteric terminology and concepts that you know I don't know about.
-I further suppose that you would try to do this in order to try and win an argument.
-Though it is not winning an argument.
+I suppose that what you're going to try to do is bury me with esoteric terminology and concepts that you know I don't know about.
+I further suppose that you would try to do this in order to try to win an argument--though it is not winning an argument.